 Children usually place things in their ears because they are bored, curious, or copying other children.
 Some objects may cause no symptoms, but other objects, such as food and insects, may cause pain in the ear, redness, or drainage.

-The foreign object may be in the conjunctiva—the thin membrane that covers the actual eye—or in the cornea, the clear, dome-shaped surface that covers the front of the eye.
+A foreign body is any object in your child’s eye that isn’t supposed to be there.
+The foreign object may be in the conjunctiva.
+This is a thin membrane that covers the eye itself.
+Or it may be in the cornea.
+This is the clear, dome-shaped surface that covers the front of the eye.

 - Frostbite in Children

 Detailed information on frostbite, including symptoms and what to do if frostbite occurs

 - Glossary - Common Childhood Injuries and Poisonings